-Publications of the Court shall be issued in English, German, Icelandic, or Norwegian.
+- 1. Publications of the Court shall be issued in English, German, Icelandic, or Norwegian. - 2.
+The Court's Annual Report shall contain the authentic language versions of its reports, orders, judgments, and other judicial decisions.

-TITLE II

-COMMON PROCEDURAL PROVISIONS
+TITLE II COMMON PROCEDURAL PROVISIONS

-Chapter 1 RIGHTS AND OBLIGATIONS OF AGENTS, ADVISERS AND LAWYERS concerning the case or the parties.
+Chapter 1 RIGHTS AND OBLIGATIONS OF AGENTS, ADVISERS AND LAWYERS